Max Zaslofsky: Professional career

 After his freshman season, he left St. John's to join the Chicago Stags of the newly organized Basketball Association of America, the forerunner of the National Basketball Association.

 While playing for the Chicago Stags, Zaslofsky was named All-NBA First Team 1946–47 at the age of 21.
 He was the youngest player to hold that distinction for nearly 60 years until he was surpassed by LeBron James in 2005–06.
 In 1947–48, he led the league in scoring.
 At 22 years, 121 days old, he was the youngest player to lead the league in scoring until 2010, when Kevin Durant broke his mark.
 In 1949–50, he led the league in free throw percentage (.843).

 After the Stags broke up, Zaslofsky joined the New York Knicks.
 During the 1951 NBA Playoffs, Zaslofsky played 14 games and averaged a postseason career-best 17.9 points, as well as 4.1 rebounds and 2.7 assists, as the Knicks made it to the NBA Finals before losing a seven-game series to the Rochester Royals.
 The following year, he led the Knicks to the 1952 NBA Finals, where they lost to the Minneapolis Lakers, again in a seven-game series.
 On August 24, 1953, he was traded by the Knicks with Jim Luisi and Roy Belliveau to the Baltimore Bullets for Jim Baechtold.
 On November 25, 1953, he was traded by the Bullets to the Milwaukee Hawks for Bob Houbregs.
 On December 21, 1953, he was traded by the Hawks to the Fort Wayne Pistons for Chuck Share.
 In 1956 he ended his career as the league's third-leading scorer of all time, behind George Mikan and Joe Fulks.
 In addition to his 1946–47 first-team All-NBA honors, Zaslofsky was named to the All-NBA first team in 1947–48, 1948–49, and 1949–50.
 He also played in the 1952 NBA All-Star Game.
+In the pre-shot clock era (prior to the 1954-55 season), he recorded the third most points with 7,117.

 He later coached for two seasons in the American Basketball Association with the New Jersey Americans/New York Nets.
 He went 53–103 in two seasons with the club before resigning in March 1969.

 Zaslofsky was nominated for the NBA 25th Anniversary Team in 1971.
 He is one of only two members nominated to the team that are not elected in the Naismith Basketball Hall of Fame.

 He was inducted into the New York City Basketball Hall of Fame in 1993.